-Policies we have implemented to restrict travel with our board trustees and congress should significantly reduce the number of flights and the environmental impact.
-As an example, by halving the number of Board meetings attended in person by our international trustees in FY15 we have saved the environmental impact of four long-haul flights, estimated to be equivalent to 8 months' worth of car pollution (source: CICERO, Norway).
+Policies have implemented to restrict travel with CIPS board trustees and congress and should significantly reduce the number of flights and the environmental impact.
+As an example, by halving the number of Board meetings attended in person of international trustees in FY15 have saved the environmental impact of four long-haul flights, estimated to be equivalent to 8 months' worth of car pollution (source: CICERO, Norway).